|

 of her former students work in Hollywood.
 Steve Campanelli was

-camera and steadicam operator on the Oscar-winning film “Million
+camera and Steadicam operator on the Oscar-winning film “Million

 Dollar Baby” (Clint Eastwood), Glen MacPherson was cinematographer